saarzooms/wifisignalstrength/README.md

+## Note to run this
-Enable WiFi
+- Enable WiFi
-Ensure Location Services Are Enabled
+- Ensure Location Services Are Enabled